MirrorNetworking/Mirror/doc/Articles/Guides/ClockSync.md

 -   after 30 days , accuracy is 250 ms
 -   after 60 days, accuracy is 500 ms

-Mirror will also calculate the RTT time as seen by the application:
+MirrorNG will also calculate the RTT time as seen by the application:

 ```cs
 double rtt = NetworkTime.rtt;